bansaladi/khaopeo/README.md

 # khaopeo
-A Online Food Delivery website to displays different food items and their price with the contact form displayed in the end of the website
+A Online Food Delivery website to displays different food items (using stock images) and their price with the contact form displayed in the end of the website

 #Languaged Used:
 - HTML